Evelyn Barker: Postwar and British Mandate

-Palestine

 Barker was dispatched to Palestine and appointed GOC of the British Forces in Palestine and Trans-Jordan.
+During his term of command, he lived in Rehavia in the Schocken Villa, one of the most upscale residences in Jerusalem.

-Relationship with Katie Antonius
+Affair with Katie Antonius

 Soon after arriving in Palestine, Barker became a frequenter of the Jerusalem high society gatherings in the mansion of Katie Antonius, who was the widow of George Antonius.
 The evening dances in the Karm al Mufti mansion, the Shepherd Hotel, were attended by diplomats, artists and British officers.
 Barker engaged in an affair with Katie.
+Barker's letters to his mistress contained passages that were overtly anti-Semitic.
+For example, he described his feelings towards the Jews in Palestine in an April 1947 letter: "Yes I loathe the lot – whether they be Zionists or not.
+Why should we be afraid of saying we hate them?
+Its time this damned race knew what we think of them – loathsome people."

 Advocate of death penalty

-Barker saw capital punishment as an effective discouragement against resorting to arms and argued for a wide application of the death penalty to Zionist guerillas.
+Barker saw capital punishment as an effective deterrent and argued for a wide application of the death penalty to Zionist guerillas.
 That it had never been applied in the preceding years he considered among the major causes of the failure to suppress the insurgency.
-Barker later expressed his position:

-In his position on the death penalty, Barker was strongly supported by Montgomery.
+Barker said: "I am in favour of the death penalty for murder, political or otherwise.
+The one strict law we had was against carrying arms.
+And it's no good having a law like that if you don't enforce it.
+So if anyone was caught carrying arms, he was up before a court martial, he could state his case, but if he was found guilty that was it.
+And, subject to Alan Cunningham's [the High Commissioner of Palestine] final say, I would confirm the death sentence".
+Barker was strongly supported by Montgomery.
 On 18 June 1946, the Irgun, a group of Zionist militants, abducted five British officers, to be held as hostages for recently-condemned militants.
 Montgomery, now Chief of the Imperial Staff, travelled to Palestine and met with Barker.
-Montgomery recalled:
+Montgomery recalled: "I said that General Barker, as the confirming authority for death sentences on Jews convicted by military tribunals, must not be deterred from his duty by threats of the murder of five British officers who had been kidnapped since my visit a few days earlier.
+This did a good deal to strengthen his resolve.
+Barker was suffering from a lack of support by the Government authorities; I promised him my full support in his difficult task".